shuup/shuup/doc/ref/provides.rst

     Admin module classes.
 Practically all of the functionality in the admin is built via admin modules.

+``basket_command_middleware``
+    Injects a middleware in the basket command dispatcher that can be used to mutate the basket kwargs and response and execute additional steps with the basket once a command is invoked.

 ``customer_dashboard_items``
     Classes to parse customer dashboard items from.
 These are subclasses of ``shuup.front.utils.dashboard.DashboardItem``